This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “We are not for this land much longer, Dlǫ́ʼátsoh.
 The Black Rivers will spread, even more than they already have.
 They will consume us all.
 Soon, there will be no differences between you and I. These Rivers... they make equals of us all.”

 The Fox closed his eyes and hissed one last word before becoming still.
 Dlǫ́ʼátsoh’s eyes widened, as if he suddenly understood all that the Fox had said prior.
-Another pair of lights from a beast of the Black River appeared in the distance, and the Groundhog shrank away from the Black River.
+Another pair of lights from a beast of the Black River appeared in the distance, and the Groundhog shrank away from its depths.
 His body relaxed as he touched soft ground once more, but his eyes remained wide as the beast of the Black River roared past, narrowly avoiding the lifeless carcass in the shallows.

 With a final grit of his teeth, Dlǫ́ʼátsoh turned and headed back to his burrow.
 Mąʼii łitsooí- what a foreign name.
 Perhaps the Groundhogs could use it to show kinship with their hated foe, if only Dlǫ́ʼátsoh was not so old.
 If only Dlǫ́ʼátsoh was not so old...